mattwatsoncodes/mattwatsoncodes/README.md

 Checkout my blog, the home of my WordPress, Agile, and Leadership escapades! : [Matt Watson's Blog](https://mattwatson.blog).

 - 🔭 I’m currently working on ...
-Various WordPress projects for work and fun
+Development of various WordPress Plugins
 - 🌱 I’m currently learning ...
-The Ins and Outs of the WordPress Full Site Editor
+How to extend the WordPress Full Site Editor
 - 👯 I’m looking to collaborate on ...
 Fun WordPress projects
 - 🤔 I’m looking for help with ...
-Fun WordPress projects
+[Growing my following](https://mattwatson.blog)
 - 💬 Ask me about ...
-Gutenberg
+WordPress, WordPress Plugins, the Block Editor (Gutenberg), and Agile
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/matt-watson/)
 - 😄 Pronouns: ...
-He/Him
+He/Him/His
 - ⚡ Fun fact: ...
-I used to be a Project Manager, can you belive it?
+I used to be in a rock band 🎸

-# 📌 Latest Blog posts
+#### 📌 Latest Blog posts
 <!-- BLOG-POST-LIST:START -->
 - [6 Essential WordPress Security Tips to Safeguard Your Site From Hackers](https://mattwatson.blog/6-essential-wordpress-security-tips-to-safeguard-your-site-from-hackers)
 - [9 Must-Know PHP and WordPress Hacks That Will Instantly Boost Your Development Workflow](https://mattwatson.blog/9-must-know-php-and-wordpress-hacks-that-will-instantly-boost-your-development-workflow)